realFrogboy/Cpp-course/6_OpenCL/README.md

 Some applications in OpenCL.

 ## Bitonic sort
-I have implemented the algorithm proposed in the book ["OpenCL in Action"](https://www.amazon.com/OpenCL-Action-Accelerate-Graphics-Computations/dp/1617290173) - Matthew Scarpino
+I have implemented the algorithm proposed in the book ["OpenCL in Action"](https://www.amazon.com/OpenCL-Action-Accelerate-Graphics-Computations/dp/1617290173) - Matthew Scarpino.

 ## Instalation
 Run: